ShorelineCrypto/adex_microbot/INSTALL.md

 ## Step 9 - Deposit Coins, Start Bot

-From loop view, you can get all your addresses for KMD, NENG, CHTA, DGB-segwit and ARRR,  deposit proper worth of coins into each, wait for confirmation to be confirmed in your address.
+Using `balance.py` script or from loop view, you can get all your addresses for KMD, NENG, CHTA, DGB-segwit and ARRR,  deposit proper worth of coins into each, wait for confirmation to be confirmed in your address.

 For trading on USDT-PLG20 USDC-PLG20 pairs, you can obtain initial amount of Polygon MATIC from community run atomicDEX gas station: https://dexstats.info/gas.php, then deposit proper USDT on polygon (MATIC) network into your USDT-PLG20 address.
 The MATIC address and USDT-PLG20 should have same address in your wallet.